DocNow/twarc/README.md

     utils/network.py --users tweets.jsonl tweets.html

+Additionally, you can create a network of hashtags, allowing you to view their colocation:

+        utils/network.py --hashtags tweets.jsonl tweets.html

 And if you want to use the network graph in a program like [Gephi](https://gephi.org/), you can generate a GEXF file with the following:

     utils/network.py --users tweets.jsonl tweets.gexf
+    utils/network.py --hashtags tweets.jsonl tweets.gexf

 gender.py is a filter which allows you to filter tweets based on a guess about the gender of the author.
 So for example you can filter out all the tweets that